-7.3.4 Will the preferred option achieve whole-life value for money?
+7.3.5 Is the proposed arrangement likely to achieve whole-life value for money?

-Evidence expected Status/Ref Bases for calculating costs (value of requirements) and comparison of delivery approaches (e.g. tenders) agreed with stakeholders; Business Case updated based on full project definition, market assessment and initial benefits plan; Delivery strategy incorporated; Examination of sensitivities and financial implications of handling major risks; assessment of their effect on project return; If project not designed to achieve a financial return, comparisons with similar projects to assess the potential to achieve value for money; Consideration of all costs and benefits in determining the value of investment options; and Consideration of staged implementation that enables evaluation before proceeding.
+Evidence expected Status/Ref \$ Bases for calculating costs (value of requirements) and comparison of delivery approaches (e.g. tenders) agreed with key stakeholders; Updated Business Case based on full project definition, market assessment and initial benefits plan; Delivery strategy reflected in Business Case; Examination of sensitivities and financial implications of handling major risks; assessment of their effect on project return; and If the project is not designed to achieve a financial return, comparisons with similar projects used to assess the potential to achieve value for money and to set targets.

-7.3.5 Are the costs within budget?
+7.3.6 Are costs within budget?
 Is whole-life funding affordable and supported by stakeholders?

-Evidence expected Status/Ref Reconciliation of projected whole-life costs with available budget, reviewed and accepted or approved by key stakeholders; and S Project costs within organisation's forecasted spending plans.
+Evidence expected Status/Ref Reconciliation of projected whole-life costs with available budget, reviewed and accepted or approved by stakeholders; and Project costs within organisation's forecasted spending plans.